Helicone/prompts/README.md

 # Helicone Prompts

+> ⚠️ **Deprecation Notice**: This package is deprecated and will no longer receive updates.

 Helicone Prompt Formatter is a robust library designed to format JSON objects for Large Language Model (LLM) applications.
 It offers a streamlined approach to handling prompt templates, variable management, and versioning.

 ## Key Features